rnvannatta/vanity-scheme/docs/machine-generated/compiler/overview.md

-This grammar is enforceable: `vsc --verify` (and `vanity --verify`) validates the post-expansion IR against the authoritative rule list at the top of `src/vanity/compiler/verify.scm`, catching the wrong-arity special forms that otherwise silently degrade into applications; known expander deviations live in `EXPAND_WRINKLES.md`.
+This grammar is enforceable: `vsc --verify` (and `vanity --verify`) validates the post-expansion IR against the authoritative rule list at the top of `src/vanity/compiler/verify.scm`, catching the wrong-arity special forms that otherwise silently degrade into applications and `##vcore.declare` payloads with free variables (every later pass assumes a declare is closed); known expander deviations live in `EXPAND_WRINKLES.md`.
 Both expanders — `expand-toplevel` (legacy) and `expand-syntax` (hygienic) — take one toplevel datum and return a **list** of core-language toplevel forms: